dsc1213/InterviewPrep/src/javascript-theory/Hoisting.md

 a = "Hello World!";
 ```

 Although this is what appears to be happening (because the code is working fine), this isn't actually happening, your code isn't going anywhere.
-The Javascript enginer is not physically moving your code, and your code stays where you typed it.
+The Javascript engineer is not physically moving your code, and your code stays where you typed it.

 ## So what is hoisting then?